Rook’s Nest Academy SEND Information Report 2020-21

 - Pupils with a visual impairment will also be supported by the Children’s Sensory Impairment team, Habilitation specialist and healthcare professionals.

-- Pupils with Behaviour, social and emotional difficulties are given the opportunity to work with the Learning Mentor to address their needs.
-She is also a trained Thrive Practitioner and may use some of these strategies during her work.
+- Pupils with Behaviour, social and emotional difficulties are given the opportunity to work with the Pastoral team to address their needs.
 These pupils maybe given a Behaviour/Pastoral support plan instead of a supporting me to learn plan.
 The Social, Emotional and Mental Health Team who can support school through observations and planned interventions may also provide support.

 - With permission of parents families can also be referred and seek help and advice from the Wakefield Early Help team.
 This advice and support can be for in and out of school.
 For further information please refer to earlyhelp.wakefield.gov.uk